strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/limacharlie/limacharlie.md

 ![](attachments/nine.PNG)

-Type `cd Downloads`
+Type `cd Downloads` and hit enter

 Then paste the string you downloaded in step 4 into your command prompt.
-Make sure once youve pasted your command you go back to the start of the command and replace "lc_sensor" with the name of the downloaded file.
-It will be something to the effect of "hcp_win_x64_release_x.x.x.exe" then hit enter to run the command.
+Make sure once youve pasted your command into the command prompt you will need go back to the start of the command and replace "lc_sensor.exe" with the name of the newly downloaded file.
+It will be something to the effect of "hcp_win_x64_release_x.x.x.exe".

+Once you have the command changed, then hit enter to run the command.

 Once you run the command if you return to the browser you should see this message.

 ![](attachments/success.PNG)

+Please note that the name of your computer will be different!